Skip to Main Content

 Cons

-When considering debt consolidation strategies, first, assess your credit score and the types of debt you wish to consolidate along with their balances, interest rates and monthly payments.
+When considering debt consolidation strategies, check your credit score and the types of debt you need to consolidate along with their balances, interest rates and monthly payments.
 This will help you better understand the type of loan you’ll need.

 For instance, if you’re trying to consolidate about $5,000 worth of credit card debt and have good or excellent credit, a balance transfer credit card could be the best option.
-On the other hand, if you have less-than-stellar credit and a considerable amount of debt (upwards of $10,000), then a home equity loan could be a better option, as you could potentially secure a lower rate than if you applied for a debt consolidation loan.
+On the other hand, if you have less-than-stellar credit and a considerable amount of debt, then a home equity loan could be a better option.

 Regardless of the route you choose, always calculate the total cost of your current debts and compare it against the total cost of any consolidation method or alternative option.
 This way, you’ll avoid spending more and ensure you’re choosing the best debt consolidation option for your finances.